TIU11/GoogleClassroomKolibri/README.md

 You must authorize google drive by adding it to your api project at this link https://console.developers.google.com/

 Also pip3 install python-slugify

+** Note for YouTube Videos to download make sure to run, on Mac /Application/Python3.7/Update Shell Profile.command and /Application/Python3.7Install Certificates.command otherwise you will run into SSL Errors. **